fxch-ltd/OpenOES/README.md

 ## Overview

 The OpenOES SDK simplifies integration with the OpenOES system by providing a standardized approach for "off-Exchange" integration between cryptocurrency exchanges and custodians.
-It leverages Redis distributed cache technology to allow exchanges to "mirror" user asset balances held at Wallet Service Providers (WSPs) and custodians without requiring direct asset transfers.
+It leverages Valkey distributed cache technology (with full Redis compatibility) to allow exchanges to "mirror" user asset balances held at Wallet Service Providers (WSPs) and custodians without requiring direct asset transfers.

 This standard enables users to trade on exchanges using assets that remain securely held at their custodian of choice, addressing key challenges in the cryptocurrency trading ecosystem.